SQL-based ingestion security

 Permissions for durable storage

-The MSQ task engine can use Amazon S3 or Azure Blog Storage to store intermediate files when running queries.
+The MSQ task engine can use Amazon S3 or Azure Blob Storage to store intermediate files when running queries.
 To upload, read, move and delete these intermediate files, the MSQ task engine requires certain permissions specific to the storage provider.

 S3